firebolt-db/godocs/docs/Overview/organizations-accounts.md

 ## Billing
 Firebolt provides billing at the organization level, but gives you billing observability at both organization and account levels.
 This allows:

-- **Organization-level governance:** At the organization level, you can monitor and analyze the overall billing for all accounts to gain insights into the organization's cost distribution and resource utilization.
+- **Organization-level governance:** Monitor and analyze the overall billing for all accounts to gain insights into the organization's cost distribution and resource utilization at the organization level.
-- **Account-level observability:** You can delve into detailed billing information specific to each account, allowing you to track individual accounts' usage, costs, storage, and compute consumption patterns.
+- **Account-level observability:** Delve into detailed billing information specific to each account, allowing you to track individual accounts' usage, costs, storage, and compute consumption patterns.